Fatimah-Abdrabu/CastingAgency/README.md

-# The Capstone project of Udacity Full-Stack-Developer nanodegree (Backend Only)
+# The Capstone project of Udacity FSDN (Backend Only)

+## Casting Agency - Final Project

+The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
+You are an Executive Producer within the company and are creating a system to simplify and streamline your process.

 ## Getting Started